Library

 - Discovering Statistics Using R (Field, Miles)

-- The Dark Forest (Liu)
+- The Dark Forest (Liu, trans. by Martinsen)

 - Scala Cookbook (Alexander)